tcab/pagestest/docs/index.md

 ./images/mvc-a-architecture.svg
 ```

-- works locally on dev machine.
+![mvc-a-architecture](./images/mvc-a-architecture.svg)

 - works on github pages via /docs

-![mvc-a-architecture](./images/mvc-a-architecture.svg)
+- CLICKING ON IMAGE - **does nothing** - no link is active! ❌❌
 - works locally on dev machine
-- works on github pages via /docs
-- CLICKING ON IMAGE - **does nothing** - no link is active!

-`?sanitize=true` not needed, doesn't hurt.
+- note that `?sanitize=true` not needed, though doesn't hurt.